WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensors/index.md

 In the case of my photoresistor, I found it in a pile of components, so I'm not sure if it conforms to the values in the above datasheet, since I'm not sure it's the same component.
 That's not a problem, however, with a simple resistive sensor like this, however, because I can just measure the resistance with a multimeter under varying conditions to determine its characteristics.
 To test it, we just need a [multimeter](https://en.wikipedia.org/wiki/Multimeter).

-### Multimeters [TODO: move this way earlier]

-A multimeter is a must-have tool for hardware developers.
-A decent multimeter doesn't cost very much, usually less than USD$20, but when purchasing one, I recommend finding one with the following features:

-* **Auto-Ranging** - An auto-ranging multimeter simplifies reading values by not requiring you to set the approximate range of reading.
-So if when reading resistance, it's just one setting, without having to know the amount of resistance that's being measured.
-* **Small** - There's little need for a multimeter to be large, and pocket sized multimeters are much easier to carry around.
-* **Digital** - Analog (those with a physical gauge) multimeters are nice because they can more effectively show change, but I find that digital multimeters (those with an LCD screen) are much easier to read and use.

-[Here is a great multimeter from Amazon](https://www.amazon.com/gp/product/B072XH5SJ7/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B072XH5SJ7&linkCode=as2&tag=ilderneabs-20&linkId=a5c314e3ce625c8bee20f98f7e4827f3) that costs about USD$15.

 ### Measuring Resistance